 Women in Tech: How to Attract and Retain Top Talent | Human Resources

-A little-known fact is that when computer programming was emerging as a field in the 1940s, women were in the forefront of this new technology.
+A little-known fact is that when computer programming was emerging as a field in the 1940s, were in the forefront of this new technology.
 In fact, the first programmers to work on the US Army’s enormous ENIAC computer to compute ballistic trajectories were all women.

 Software was seen as less important than the male-dominated hardware field and was considered easy work, similar to typing, and so suitable for women.
 Today, however, things are very different: women make up less than a fifth of technical roles in the tech industry.